 Oxyfresh Fresh Breath is gentle on teeth with a low abrasivity which means your tooth enamel is well protected.

 It contains xylitol that helps balance the pH value in your mouth and promote remineralization.

 To tackle bad breath it uses a patented formula called Oxygene.
-This prevents bacterial build up, detoxifies the mouth and completely neutralises (rather than just masking) bad odours.
+This prevents bacterial build up, detoxifies the mouth and completely neutralizes (rather than just masking) bad odors.
 You can read our reviews of best toothpastes for bad breath here.